-With holiday season now in full effect, stress is almost always present in all of us.
-We’ve all been there including myself.
+Stress is almost always present in all of us for many different reasons, and we’ve all been there including myself.

 You may have already had these stressful situations happen so far this month, or maybe they are approaching within the next few days or next week.
 During this time, it is always it is always good to have a few de-stressing techniques ready, whether you already need them or as a tool to have just in case you need it in the future.

 For me, the easiest way to de-stress at any time and any place – even amongst a crowd, is by using breathing exercises for stress relief.
 Today, I’m sharing the best ones with you, to help you remain calm and stress-free during the holidays.

 1. Simple Deep Breaths For Emptying Your Mind